flycheck/flycheck/doc/guide/flycheck-versus-flymake.rst

 languages in the popular ELPA archive MELPA_.

-**Flycheck** provides support for |#flycheck-languages| languages (see :doc:`manual/languages`) with |#flycheck-checkers| syntax checkers, most of them contributed by the community.
+**Flycheck** provides support for |#flycheck-languages| languages (see :ref:`supported-languages`) with |#flycheck-checkers| syntax checkers, most of them contributed by the community.
 Notably, Flycheck does *not* support Java and Makefiles.

 Definition of new syntax checkers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~